iancottam91/green-up/README.md

 NEXT:

-- put user details in the user state i.e email address and user name (login button or username in top right)
+- get availabilities for my current week to set initial state in set my greens
 - post for each availability option
-- get availabilities my current week to set initial state in set my greens
 - view all availabilites of everyone else
+- keep token in local storage
 - make into an app??